Up to 60% off sofas & mattresses — limited‑time deals.

 Fast checklist: choosing a U-shaped sectional that fits

-• Pick the open side: Stand at the main entry; the “U” should frame seating without pinching doors or sightlines.
+• Pick the open side: Stand at the main entry; the open side should define the seating area without squeezing doors or sightlines.

-• Logistics: Confirm pieces, doorway/turning clearance, delivery method, and return policy before checkout.
+• Confirm the logistics: Check piece count, doorway and turning clearance, delivery method, and return policy before checkout.

 Common U-shaped sectional mistakes and safer alternatives